Coleslaw: History

 According to The Joy of Cooking (1997), raw cabbage is the only entirely consistent ingredient in coleslaw; the type of cabbage, dressing, and added ingredients vary widely.
 Vinaigrette, mayonnaise, and sour cream-based dressings are all listed; bacon, carrots, bell peppers, pineapple, pickles, onions, and herbs are mentioned explicitly as possible added ingredients.

 Variations and similar dishes

 There are many variations of the recipe, which include the addition of other ingredients such as red cabbage, pepper, shredded carrots, onion, grated cheese, pineapple, or apple, mixed with a salad dressing such as mayonnaise or cream.
 Various seasonings, such as celery seed, may be added.
 The cabbage may come in finely minced pieces, shredded strips, or small squares.
 Other slaw variants include broccoli slaw, which uses shredded raw broccoli instead of cabbage.
 Cream, sour cream, or buttermilk are also popular additions.

-Buttermilk coleslaw is most commonly found in the southern United States.
+Europe

-Traditional German Krautsalat consists of finely shredded cabbage marinated with oil and vinegar.
+Traditional German Krautsalat (cabbage salad) consists of finely shredded cabbage marinated with oil and vinegar.
 Sometimes onions or apples are added.